Cmanka/Design-Patterns/README.md

 [State](/behavioral/state.ts) is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.

 [Template Method](/behavioral/template-method.ts) is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+[Visitor](/behavioral/visitor.ts) is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.